h2tc-roboticsx/H2TC/README.md

 #### 1. Main annotation camera

-We suggest that users rely mainly on the third-person (side)  and egocentric views  to annotate, while the third-person back view is used as an auxiliary when significant occlusion is observed in the former two views.
+We suggest that users rely mainly on the third-person (side)  and egocentric views  to annotate.The third-person (back) view can be used as an auxiliary, when significant occlusion happens in the former two views.

-The viewing angle of cameras of egocentric are all higher than the normal height of human eyes,resulting in a top-down viewing angle.
-This may lead to a biased observation of the vertical hand position.
-You can use the third-person back view to provide additional information.
+The viewing angle of the egocentric camera is higher than the normal height of human eyes,resulting in a top-down viewing angle.
+This may lead to a biased observation of the vertical hand location.
+You can use the third-person (back) view to provide additional information.

 #### 2. Handling missing frames or data